Expatriation

 The Real Reasons Why Americans Expatriate

-The mainstream media would have you believe it’s all about taxes, and, to a certain degree, that’s true.
-Taxes are part of the reason, but it’s definitely not the whole story – many expats live in countries where taxes are even higher than in the U.S.
+The mainstream media would have you believe it’s all about taxes.
+And to a certain degree, that’s true.
+Taxes are part of the reason.
+But it’s definitely not the whole story.
+Many expats live in countries where taxes are even higher than in the U.S.

 The real reasons are often much more practical.
 Citizens of the good ol’ U.S.A. have become pariahs on the world stage.
-The U.S. government’s efforts to leave no tax-stone unturned have made it virtually impossible for us to bank freely in other countries.
+The U.S. government’s efforts to leave no tax-stone unturned have made it virtually impossible for Americans to bank freely in other countries.

 More Expatriation Reasons